 The purpose of this study is to develop and test the feasibility of using a specific pharmacological protocol to reduce delirium burden among older adults in the intensive care unit (ICU).
 The study will test the efficacy of a pharmacological intervention in reducing delirium severity and duration as well as length of stay and mortality compared to usual care.

 |Minimum Age||Maximum Age||Gender||Healthy Volunteers|

 In 2005, approximately 2.7 million Americans aged 65 and older spent at least 1 day in the intensive care unit (ICU), costing Medicare an estimated $27.5 billion.
 It is estimated that up to 80% of these older ICU patients had delirium, an often unrecognized acute brain failure that is an independent predictor of morbidity and mortality, during their hospital stay.
-Older adults with delirium are more prone to falls, injuries, pressure ulcers, and restraints, complications that may also contribute to prolonged ICU and hospital length of stay, higher mortality rates, poorer functional status, limited rehabilitation, increased institutionalization, and higher health care costs.
+Older adults with delirium are more prone to falls, injuries, and other complications that may also contribute to prolonged ICU and hospital length of stay, higher mortality rates, poorer functional status, and higher health care costs.

-The hypothesis is that patients in the intervention arm, compared to those receiving usual care, will have reduced delirium severity, fewer hospital days with delirium or coma, shorter hospital lengths of stay; and lower ICU, hospital, and 30-day mortality.
+The hypothesis is that patients in the intervention arm, compared to those receiving usual care, will have reduced delirium severity, fewer hospital days with delirium or coma, shorter hospital lengths of stay, and lower ICU, hospital, and 30-day mortality.

 - National Institute on Aging (NIA) - NIH

 |Malaz Boustani, MD||Principal Investigator||Indiana University School of Medicine|